 About BCNH Lecturers

-Our lecturers are specialists from the fields of medicine, science (e.g. Professor Neil Ward, Dr Adam Collins, Dr Luciene Lopes), nutritional therapy (e.g. Ben Brown) who teach specific subjects within our courses, ensuring that we provide excellent grounding in evidence-based nutritional therapy.
+Meet the lecturers who are specialized in the fields of medicine, science (e.g. Professor Neil Ward, Dr Adam Collins, Dr Luciene Lopes), nutritional therapy (e.g. Ben Brown) who teach specific subjects within our courses, ensuring that we provide excellent grounding in evidence-based nutritional therapy.
 A sample of our lecturers is below.

 Benjamin Brown ND